100 Celebrities who grew up in small cities

 Dave J Hogan // Getty Images

 Born Robert Allen Zimmerman in Duluth, Minnesota, Bob Dylan grew up in close by Hibbing.
-According to MPR News, the city of Hibbing nonetheless struggles with learn how to honor its most-famous onetime resident.
-While pleased with his success, many within the conservative Iron Range group grapple with the outsized counterculture affect Dylan’s heavily-political music has had on society.
+According to MPR News, the city of Hibbing nonetheless struggles with find out how to honor its most-famous onetime resident.
+While pleased with his success, many within the conservative Iron Range neighborhood grapple with the outsized counterculture affect Dylan’s heavily-political music has had on society.

-With the exception of possibly Matthew McConaughey, it is onerous to think about that any actor is extra Texas than Tommy Lee Jones.
+With the exception of perhaps Matthew McConaughey, it is arduous to think about that any actor is extra Texas than Tommy Lee Jones.
 Born in tiny San Saba on the outskirts of San Antonio, Lee has stayed true to his ranching roots.
 He is now the proprietor of a sprawling 3,000-acre cattle ranch within the Lonestar State.

 Jeff Kravitz // Getty Images

 Actress Kristen Wiig’s journey to Hollywood started in Canandaigua, New York, though she was largely raised in Rochester and Lancaster, Pennsylvania.
-The longtime “Saturday Night Live” forged member claimed in a 2009 interview with an area paper known as the Daily Messenger that her small-town roots all the time made her really feel like a present enterprise outsider.
-“I always get the feeling that I’m not supposed to be here just for that reason alone,” she mentioned in an interview.
+The longtime “Saturday Night Live” solid member claimed in a 2009 interview with a neighborhood paper known as the Daily Messenger that her small-town roots all the time made her really feel like a present enterprise outsider.
+“I always get the feeling that I’m not supposed to be here just for that reason alone,” she stated in an interview.

 Rodin Eckenroth // Getty Images

-Although she’s been generally known as certainly one of Hollywood’s largest bombshells for a lot of the 21st century, Megan Fox comes from a small city.
+Although she’s been generally known as one in every of Hollywood’s greatest bombshells for a lot of the 21st century, Megan Fox comes from a small city.
 The “Transformers” actress was born and raised within the city of Oak Ridge, Tennessee.

 John Lamparski // Getty Images